 I am beyond honoured to introduce to you all my first guests on this new segment!

-One in love with Sailor Moon, and the other in what appears to be a committed relationship with ranch dressing, are two of the most down-to-earth and amazing human beings out there.
 Simon and Martina are a married couple who moved from Canada to Korea, and then to Japan.
 Throughout their travels, they have been documenting their adventures by blogging and sharing videos on YouTube.
-Since the upload of their first video, their channel has grown; not only in terms of subscribers and views but also in the artistic ways in which they present their content.
+Since the upload of their first video, their channel has grown; not only in terms of subscribers and views, but also in the artistic ways in which they present their content.

 Through their videos, Simon and Martina share with their viewers what it’s like to travel to different countries and give them a glimpse of the beautiful aspects of each country that they visit.
 And all the while, they are completely relatable with their outgoing, funny, and positively radiant selves.
 Furthermore, they have not only taught me to truly appreciate different cultures, but they have inspired me to be true to myself, step out of my comfort zone, and remain optimistic even in the face of adversities.
 And these are things that I will be forever grateful for.

-Without further ado, I would like to share with you, my dear readers, Simon and Martina’s advice, perspectives, and opinions on traveling:
+Without further ado, here are Simon and Martina’s advice, perspectives, and opinions on traveling:

 Our pillows.
 It sounds silly, I know, but we’re very picky sleepers, and we’ve been to so many places where the pillows are monkeyballs awful.
 Some places where the pillows are just bags of beans.
 Some have had really hard pillows.
 It’s too big of a risk for us to sleep uncomfortably, because we’ll wake up the next day in a lot of pain, and then it’ll be more difficult for us to have a good time traveling.
 A good night’s rest is very important, and I’ve suffered more often than not from a bad night sleep in other people’s beds, so I’ll pack my pillows and hope for the best.